MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 ```

 The previous example calculates what day Thanksgiving Day is on in the United States.
 It's always on
-the fourth Thursday of November, so the loop starts with the twenty-second day of November and adds
+the fourth Thursday of November.
+So the loop starts with the 22nd day of November and adds a day
-a day while the day of the week is not equal to Thursday.
-If the twenty-second is a Thursday, the
+while the day of the week isn't equal to Thursday.
+If the 22nd is a Thursday, the loop doesn't run
-loop doesn't run at all.
+at all.

 ## Break, Continue, and Return

-Break is designed to break out of a loop.
-It's also commonly used with the switch statement.
+`Break` is designed to break out of a loop.
+It's also commonly used with the `switch` statement.

 ```powershell
 for ($i = 1; $i -lt 5; $i++) {